techsailor/WebsiteOne/index.md

 5. VM Setup
 6. Working with the Code base

-It's a first stab at trying to bring the information together.
+It's a first stab.
 See what you think.

 As I mentioned the git articles were written in Markdown using Liquid templates (Jekyll) and is hosted as a Github page.
 It's not using the